PeterMosmans/ansible-role-virtualbox-guest/README.md

 Build status for this role: [![Build Status](https://travis-ci.org/PeterMosmans/ansible-role-virtualbox-guest.svg)](https://travis-ci.org/PeterMosmans/ansible-role-virtualbox-guest)

-This role installs and configures the requested VirtualBox guest additions.
-Expected is either a mounted ISO containing the VBoxGuestAdditions, or an ISO file in /root/VBoxGuestAdditions.iso.
+This role builds, installs and configures the requested VirtualBox guest additions.
+It searches the guest for a mounted ISO containing the VBoxGuestAdditions, or an ISO file.
+When not found, it can download the necessary ISO file directly from `download.virtualbox.org`.

 Requirements
 ------------